meatherly/meatherly.github.com/_posts/2015-05-04-phoenixlivelikeawarrior.md

     $ mix phoenix.gen.html User users name email

-The command above is creating from the output:
+The command above is creating:

 * A `User` model
 * A `users` table